ii-wy em hotep

 I am called Senytmenu (seh-neet meh-noo), which in the Kemetic (ancient Egyptian) language means "The Two endure."
 My nickname is Senut (seh-noot).
 "The Two" refers to my Spiritual Parents, Sekhmet and Wepwawet, and this website is my tribute to Them.

 I am a member of The House of Netjer, a Kemetic Orthodox temple that teaches and practices the ancient Egyptian religion.
 For more information about me and the story of how I came to my religion, please refer to Who is Senytmenu? on this website.

 In Kemetic Orthodoxy, God is called Netjer, the One and the Many.
 We believe that God can be understood and manifest in more than one aspect.
 This is a special type of polytheism known as "monolatry," which permits a multi-god structure while allowing the concept that all divine beings are part of one divine Source.
-If this sounds a little mind-boggling, consider the Trinity where the Father, Son and Holy Spirit are all part of the Christian definition of "God," yet they can be addressed and prayed to separately.
+If this sounds a little mind-boggling, consider the Christian Trinity concept where the Father, Son and Holy Spirit are all part of the definition of "God," yet can be addressed and prayed to separately.
 For more information on Kemetic Orthodoxy and its practice, click here.